Jorja Smith: 2015–2019: First EPs, and Lost & Found

-2020–present: Be Right Back and Falling or Flying
+2020–present: Be Right Back, Falling or Flying and What Are the Odds

 In early 2020, Smith began hosting a 12-part BBC Radio 3 show called 'Tearjerker', which focuses on the healing power of music.
 She released two singles that year: "By Any Means" and "Come Over" featuring Popcaan.

 On 14 May 2021, she released her third extended play Be Right Back, which received generally positive reviews.

 On 11 May 2023, Smith released the single "Little Things" which peaked at number 95 on the UK Singles Downloads Chart Top 100 on 19 May 2023.
 On 18 May 2023, Smith announced that her next studio album, Falling or Flying, would be released in September 2023.
 On 4 August 2023, Smith released "Go Go Go", the third single from her upcoming album.
 On 9 November 2023, Smith released a cover version of East-17's 1994 single "Stay Another Day", released solely as part of the Amazon Music Originals series.

-On February 12, 2025, Smith and rapper AJ Tracey released the single "Crush", which heavily samples American singer Brandy's 2002 Full Moon album track "Love Wouldn't Count Me Out".
+On 12 February 2025, Smith and rapper AJ Tracey released the single "Crush", which heavily samples American singer Brandy's 2002 Full Moon album track "Love Wouldn't Count Me Out".

+On 11 April 2026, she was the musical guest of the fourth episode of Saturday Night Live UK, hosted by Jack Whitehall, where she performed "Little Things" and "Price of It All".

+On 3 July 2026, Smith announced her third studio album, What Are the Odds and released the single "Alive" featuring Wizkid.

+Copyright dispute of AI-generated vocals

+Jorja Smith’s record label, FAMM, is seeking royalties from the viral song "I Run" by British dance act Haven, claiming it was created using an AI-generated "clone" of Smith's voice.
+The track, which gained popularity on TikTok, was initially removed from streaming platforms over copyright concerns.
+Haven producers admit they used AI software to modify vocals, claiming the original recordings were their own, but Smith's label argues that AI-generated material may have used her vocals without permission.

 Influences

 Smith grew up listening to reggae, punk, hip-hop, and R&B, and wrote her first song at the age of 11.
 She describes being "obsessed" with Amy Winehouse's 2003 debut album Frank as a teenager and was inspired by the singer's raw approach to songwriting.
 Smith said her songs are about social issues: "When things are going on in the world, I think it's important to touch on them, because as a musician, you can make people listen.
 As soon as people press play, you've got their attention."

-She cites Lauryn Hill, Adele, Amy Winehouse, Sade, Nina Simone, Alicia Keys, Mos Def and the Streets as influences.
+She cites Lauryn Hill, Adele, Amy Winehouse, India Arie, Sade, Nina Simone, Alicia Keys, Mos Def and the Streets as influences.
 Style wise, Smith cites Rihanna as a fashion icon she is inspired by.